MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN-BrainScript.md

 ROI with highest confidence and removing all other ROIs which significantly overlap this ROI and are classified to be of the same class.
 The threshold for the overlap can be set in `PARAMETERS.py` ([details](#parameters)).

-Detection results before (left) and after (right) Non Maximum Suppression:
+Detection results before (first image) and after (second image) Non Maximum Suppression:
 <p align="center">
 <a target="_blank" href="./Tutorial_FastRCNN/nn_noNms4WIN_20160803_12_37_07_Pro.jpg"><img src="./Tutorial_FastRCNN/nn_noNms4WIN_20160803_12_37_07_Pro.jpg" alt="image" height="300"/></a>
 <a target="_blank" href="./Tutorial_FastRCNN/nn_4WIN_20160803_12_37_07_Pro.jpg"><img src="./Tutorial_FastRCNN/nn_4WIN_20160803_12_37_07_Pro.jpg" alt="image" height="300"/></a>